Nikon D700 vs Sony A6300

-The Nikon D700 and the Sony Alpha A6300 are two enthusiast cameras that were officially introduced, respectively, in July 2008 and February 2016.
+The Nikon D700 and the Sony Alpha A6300 are two enthusiast cameras that were revealed to the public, respectively, in July 2008 and February 2016.
 The D700 is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (D700) and an APS-C sensor.
-The Nikon has a resolution of 12.1 megapixel, whereas the Sony provides 24 MP.
+The cameras are based on a full frame (D700) and an APS-C (A6300) sensor.
+The Nikon has a resolution of 12.1 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (56 percent) than the Nikon D700.
 Moreover, the A6300 is substantially lighter (62 percent) than the D700.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.